Stuart Forster discusses travelling with Cornerstone shaving products.

 Disclosure: Stuart was gifted shaving products for the purpose of writing and photographing this post, which Cornerstone did not review or approve.

 I like to stay presentable when I travel.
-Part of that, in my view, is being clean shaven.
-Of late I’ve been doing that Cornerstone shaving products.
+Part of that, in my view, is being clean-shaven.
+Of late I’ve been achieving that using Cornerstone shaving products.

 The couple of times I’ve tried growing a beard I’ve looked more like a castaway than a hipster.
 Consequently, I prefer to shave regularly to remove my facial hair.

 In September I was invited to the Maldives to attend the World Travel Writers Conference organised by Maldives TV.
 It involved recording interviews for television and speaking on stage.
 Naturally, I wanted to look my best.